Have you tried traveling with your grandchildren? If you haven’t, my husband and I heartily recommend the experience!

 Our grandkids have always been curious about the frequent travels of Nana and Jiddo (Syrian for Grandpa).
 They’ve wanted to know why we spend so much time in Europe.
 Maps and globes have been regularly consulted.
 They even like seeing our photos.
 Well, maybe not all of the photos.

-Our two teenage granddaughters (15 and 17) flew to Nice, France and spent a very special week with us in nearby Antibes.
+Our two teenage granddaughters flew to Nice, France with us, and we spent a very special week in nearby Antibes.
 They know the Côte d’Azur is virtually a second home.
 They were as thrilled to visit many of our favorite haunts as we were to take them.
 They were delightful, interested, appreciative and great fun!

-Our 21-year-old granddaughter, also spent a busy week with us in Antibes.
-Then she met up with us again in Vienna, along with her 19-year-old brother.
+Our oldest granddaughter also spent a busy week with us in Antibes.
+Then she met up with us again in Vienna, along with her younger brother.
 More unforgettable memories were made.

-Our two youngest, 7 and 8, are eagerly anticipating their turns to visit Europe with us.
+Our two youngest are eagerly anticipating their turns to visit Europe with us.
 We can’t wait too!
 In the meantime, we will keep having winter fun in warmer climes with them along with the odd weekend at a hotel in downtown Toronto.

 Once the destination is decided upon, get some travel brochures and library books about the area for the younger children.
 Send the older ones informative links to websites.
 Read about where you are going with your grandchildren and then ask what they think they might like to do there.
 Have fun developing an itinerary together.

-If making your own plans to travel with your grandchildren feels rather daunting, here’s an excellent link to companies who will be happy to do the planning for you.
+If making your own plans to travel with your grandchildren feels rather daunting, there are companies who will be happy to do the planning for you.

 If an organized tour or distant travel is cost-prohibitive, plan to your budget.
 You don’t have to go far or spend a great deal.
 How about camping?
 Kids love to go hiking and exploring.
 The backyard can be a wonderful place.
 Rent a beach house or a ski chalet.
 City hotels often have discount family weekends.